garmin/fit-java-sdk/README.md

 Share your knowledge, ask questions, and get the latest FIT SDK news in the [FIT SDK Developer Forum](https://forums.garmin.com/developer/).

 ## Install
-The latest version of the SDK can be downloaded from [Maven Central Repository](https://central.sonatype.com/artifact/com.garmin/fit/21.120.0)
+The latest version of the SDK can be installed from [Maven Central Repository](https://central.sonatype.com/artifact/com.garmin/fit/21.120.0)
 ```xml
 <dependency>
     <groupId>com.garmin</groupId>